Best Beginner Electric Guitars

-Choosing an Electric Guitar
+Choosing an Electric Guitar For Beginners

-This will give you an idea of what will best fit your musical genre as well as give you the tools you will need to get started.
+This will give you an idea of what will best fit your musical genre, as well as give you the tools you will need to get started.

 Anatomy of an Electric Guitar

+It is essentially a block of wood without any resonating chambers.
 The benefits of a solid body guitar is that they can be amplified louder without running into feedback issues.
 There is also a greater amount of sustain produced from the solid body.

-Solid body guitars can also be created into any shape as there are no resonating chambers.
+These guitars can also be created into any shape as there are no resonating chambers.
 So custom looks are very easy to obtain.

-Extra weight comes along with the solid body and some are quite heavy.
+Extra weight comes along with the solid body, and some are quite heavy.

-Semi Hollow Body
+Semi Hollow Electric Type

 The semi hollow body can also be produced in custom shapes to a degree.

-Body Wood Types
+Electric Guitar Body Wood Types